Androgen backdoor pathway: Benign prostatic hyperplasia and prostatitis

-Androgens are known to play a crucial role in prostate-related conditions such as benign prostatic hyperplasia (BPH), chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) and prostate cancer.
-In BPH, C_{21} 11-oxygenated steroids (pregnanes) have been identified are precursors to androgens.
+Androgens are involved in prostate-related conditions such as benign prostatic hyperplasia (BPH), chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS), and prostate cancer.
+In BPH, C21 11-oxygenated steroids (pregnanes) have been identified are precursors to androgens.
 Specifically, steroids like 11β-hydroxyprogesterone (11OHP4) and 11-ketoprogesterone (11KP4) can be converted to 11-ketodihydrotestosterone (11KDHT), an 11-oxo form of DHT with the same potency.
 These precursors have also been detected in tissue biopsy samples from patients with BPH, as well as in their serum levels.
 The relationship between steroid serum levels and CP/CPPS suggests that deficiencies in the enzyme CYP21A2 may contribute to the development of this condition.
 Non-classical congenital adrenal hyperplasia (CAH) resulting from CYP21A2 deficiency is typically considered asymptomatic in men.
 However, non-classical CAH could be a comorbidity associated with CP/CPPS.